 No good Vectrex was harmed in the making of this game. ;-) I found a broken Vectrex, with missing controller and non-working game PCB – just the XY display turned out to be working.
 Perfect for this project!

 You will be working with mains power when building this, and with even higher voltages (up to 6kV) when dealing with the CRT display.
 This implies risks of fire and electric shock.
 Be sure to keep yourself safe during the build process, and to build a system that is safe to use!
-I will not provide any specific safety instructions here – if you are not absolutely confident that you have the adequate technical background, don't build this, or seek assistance from somebody with the required expertise!
+I will not provide any specific safety instructions here – if you are not confident that you have the adequate technical background, please seek assistance from somebody with the required expertise!